This page brings together various initiatives in the Department of Physics related to Diversity, Equity, and Inclusion (DEI).

 Conferences and Events

-- Our faculty and students regularly attend the National Diversity in STEM conference of the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) and the National Society of Black Physicists (NSBP) annual conference.
+- Our faculty and students regularly attend the National Diversity in STEM conference of the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS), and have occasionally attended the National Society of Black Physicists (NSBP) annual conference.

 - We have a biweekly Soft, Living, Active and Adaptive Matter (SLAAM) seminar with exclusively postdoctoral speakers.
 The series aims to promote inclusion by providing a forum for a diverse set of stellar speakers early in their careers and opportunities for faculty and graduate students to interact with them.
 It is organized by the Department of Physics and CCBM, and several faculty members and graduate students.